yetulaxman/csc-env-eff/hands-on/connecting/disk-areas-exercise.md

 #### How do you make use of local scratch drive on compute node for faster computational tasks?
 Convert the following normal batch job into the one that uses local scratch drive?

-Below is a normal batch job that pulls docker image from DockerHub and converts into a singularity one  that is compatible for working in HPC environment such as CSC Puhti and Mahti supercomputers.
+Below is a normal batch job that pulls docker image from DockerHub and converts into a singularity one that is compatible with working in HPC environments such as CSC Puhti and Mahti supercomputers.
 During the conversion process, several layers are retrieved, cached and then converted into a singularity file (.sif format)

 ```bash
 #!/bin/bash